STEPPING INTO BROADCAST: JAMBARTV

 The Jambar has evolved since its 1931 inception and two-cent, pocket-sized first edition, to the 16-page weekly print with a website and social media.
 In the years since, student media expanded to introduce students to the rapidly evolving world of multimedia journalism.
 Student media houses a range of media, including YO Magazine, Rookery Radio and Penguin Rundown.

 After years of thought and conception, The Jambar launched JambarTV in 2019 as its first-ever news show.
-Former editor-in-chief Rachel Gobep worked with advisers to launch the show, alongside fellow staff member Alyssa Weston.
-In addition to being the managing editor of The Jambar, Weston became the first executive producer.
-Gobep and Weston carved their names into Youngstown State University history as the first students broadcasting a news show on campus.
+Then editor-in-chief Morgan Petronelli worked with advisers to launch the show and later hired staff member Alyssa Weston as the first executive producer.

 Before JambarTV, editors created Facebook Live videos and uploaded interviews on social media and The Jambar’s website.